morganjwilliams/autopew/docs/source/future.rst

 Stage 2:

+  * Be able to set spotsizes, point names
   * Be able to transform maps with points on them so correspondence is easier to see
   * Should be able to work from multiple maps --> need multiple registered images
   * Overlay images